 The 2022 CEQA Analysis found that the 2022 Project was consistent with the BVDSP EIR in regard to impacts related to land use and planning.
 There were no identified SCAs or mitigation measures related to land use and planning in the BVDSP EIR.
-As detailed below, the 2023 Project would not change these impacts.
+As detailed below, the 2024 Project would not change these impacts.

-The 2023 Project would have the same land use as the 2022 Project, a mixed-use, residential building with commercial space along Piedmont Avenue.
-The 2023 Project land use type remains unchanged and the proposed revisions to the floor plans and unit counts would not affect the project's compatibility with the General Plan land use designation and zoning.
+The 2024 Project would have the same land use as the 2022 Project, a mixed-use, residential building with commercial space along Piedmont Avenue.
+The 2024 Project land use type remains unchanged and the proposed revisions to the floor plans and unit counts would not affect the project's compatibility with the General Plan land use designation and zoning.
+Since the 2022 CEQA Analysis, the maximum height allowed in the area of the project site has increased to 95 feet from the previous 85 feet.
+The 2024 Project would increase the project height from 85 feet to approximately 93 feet, which would be consistent with the updated land use plans and policies.
+Since the 2022 CEQA Analysis, the maximum density of residential units has increased, allowing 1 unit for every 200 square feet of lot area (revised from 275 feet).
+The project would be consistent with this zoning with the density bonus for affordable housing.